guhan18/hangman-using-python/README.md

 # hangman-using-python
- this code is simple hangman game use python hangman.py contains code for hangman game words.py contains words in which hangman.py displays characters for game
+ this code is simple hangman game use python, Hangman.py contains code for hangman game, Words.py contains words in which hangman.py displays characters for game